MindPointGroup/cloudfrunt/README.md

 CloudFront is a Content Delivery Network (CDN) provided by Amazon Web Services (AWS).
 CloudFront users create *distributions* with specific origins to serve content from (an S3 bucket, for example).

 Each CloudFront distribution has a unique endpoint (ex. d111111abcdef8.cloudfront.net) that users can point their DNS records to.
-All a user's domains need to be listed in the "Alternate Domain Names (CNAMEs)" field for the CloudFront distribution.
+All of a user's domains need to be listed in the "Alternate Domain Names (CNAMEs)" field for the CloudFront distribution.

 When a CloudFront endpoint receives a request, it does NOT automatically serve content from the corresponding distribution.
 Instead, CloudFront uses the HOST header of the request to determine which distribution to use.
 This means two things: